freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-discuss-roles-and-responsibilies/task-24.md

 For example, you say `Everyone goes to the party`, `Evertying is right` or `Everybody works hard`.

 `Make sure` means to check or ensure something is correct before moving on.
-For example, you `make sure the code runs` means you check the code to be certain it has no errors and can run properly.
+For example, `You make sure the code runs` means you check the code to be certain it has no errors and can run properly.

 `Follow the rules` means to do what the rules say.
 If there is a rule that says `use camelCase for variable names`, to `follow the rules` means you name your variables like `myVariable` instead of `my_variable`.